 About Atticus Farm Pork

-Our Heritage breed pigs are:
+Heritage breed pigs are:

 – Raised outdoors on Hanover Mountain, in the woods of the Catskills

-– Fed a Non-GMO diet of local barley, rye and field peas (soy-free!)
+– Fed a non-GMO diet of local barley, rye, and field peas (soy-free!)

 – Moved to new woodland pasture each week where they root under oak and beech trees for acorns and grubs, living life to the fullest